ethan-ck/Alexandria/Networking II/OSI Model (Again).md

 	- Creates a session-ID between the two devices

 - Transport Layer
 	- Where does the data go?
+It delivers data and controls the flow, control, and sequences the data
 	- Ports live here
 	- PDU = Segment